eitanturok/eitanturok.github.io/_drafts/2024-01-09-faster-dynamic-programming.md

 ## What is $\text{LWS}$?

 In 1985 Daniel Hirschberg and Lawrence Larmore noticed that many DP problems have a similar structure: given a sequence of items, find the subsequence of items which have the minimum weight or cost.
-Thus $\text{LWS}$, the least weight subsequence problem, was born.
+They coined this problem the least weight subsequence problem or $\text{LWS}$.
 Formally, $\text{LWS}$ is defined as follows:

 > Given $n$ items $X = [x_1, \dots, x_n]$ and a $(n+1) \times (n+1)$ cost matrix $w$ where $w[i, j]$ depends on $x_i, x_j$, compute the value $dp[n]$ given the recurrence relation
 >